quintusdias/hdfeos_python_zoo/README.md

 and 3 does not seem to adequately support HDF5 strings.
 You should use pip to install the latest version (1.1.10 or more recent), as well as installing basemap via pip.

+The RPM for the GDAL library includes support for HDF-EOS2.

 Ubuntu 13.10
 ============